 Another option is considering sending your puppy to a doggie daycare.
 There she can socialize and be with other puppies and humans.

-Be sure to let the daycare center know that your puppy has separation anxiety and stress the importance of not leaving your puppy alone and not punishing her for anxiety-related behavior.
+Be sure to let the daycare center know that your puppy has separation anxiety.
+Stress the importance of not leaving your puppy alone and not punishing her for anxiety-related behavior.

 Modifying the Puppy’s Behavior